line/line-bot-sdk-java/CONTRIBUTING.md

 ./gradlew check
 ```

-### JavaDoc
+#### Documentation

 We use JavaDoc to generate and maintain our code documentation.
-**Please make sure your new or modified code is also covered by proper JavaDoc comments.**
-Good documentation ensures that contributors and users can easily read and understand how the methods and classes work.

-#### How to generate and view documentation locally

 Run the following command to generate JavaDoc:

 ```bash
 ./gradlew javadoc
 ```

-Then open the generated documentation in your browser from the `build/docs/javadoc` directory.
+**Please make sure your new or modified code is also covered by proper JavaDoc comments.**
+Good documentation ensures that contributors and users can easily read and understand how the methods and classes work.

 ### Contributor license agreement